Lester Fernandez

 Lester Fernandez (born 6 December 1986), is an Indian professional footballer who plays as an attacking midfielder for Kenkre in the I-League.
 He is currently a football coach too.

-Career
+Club career

 Early career

 Born in Bangalore, Karnataka, Fernandez graduated from the Tata Football Academy in 2007.
 He then signed his first professional deal with Dempo of the I-League.
 He then signed for Vasco next season before signing with Salgaocar the next season in 2009.

 He then signed for I-League side Pune F.C. in 2010.
 After the 2010–11 season, Fernandez was voted the Fans' Player of the Year.

 Prayag United and Mumbai Tigers

 On 11 June 2012 it was announced that Fernandez had been sold to fellow I-League side Prayag United for Rs 20 lakh.
 He made his debut for Prayag United on 7 October 2012 against Air India in a league match.
 He came on in the 82nd minute for C.K.
 Vineeth as Prayag United won 5–1.

 After the 2012–13 season, Fernandez left Prayag United due to lack of playing time and signed for Mumbai Tigers who were expected to participate in the I-League for the 2013–14 season.
 However, before the season began, it was announced that Mumbai Tigers had dropped out of the I-League, meaning that Fernandez would not participate in the league.